 Our Approach in Expropriation Proceedings

-Our approach is to make sure that those involved in the expropriation process feel comfortable, well-informed and confident that they have the best possible legal representation in negotiations, mediations, and at hearings before the Ontario Municipal Board and on appeals.
+Our approach is to make sure that those involved in the expropriation process feel comfortable, well-informed and confident that they have the best possible legal representation in negotiations, mediations, and at hearings before the Local Planning Appeal Tribunal and on appeals.
 We accomplish this goal by providing all of our clients with outstanding service from the time they first contact us until they receive final compensation and a favourable resolution.
 We offer our services to property owners in a way that seeks to avoid financial hardship and ensure access to justice.